PoisotLab/MS_befwm_softwarenote/ms.md

 object notation) format, or in the native `jld` format.
 The `jld` option should be preferred since it preserves the structure of all objects (`JSON` should be used when the results will be analyzed outside of `Julia`, for example in `R`).
-The function to save results is called `BioEnergeticFoodWebs.save` (note that `BioEnergeticFoodWebs.` in front is mandatory, to avoid clashes with other functions called `save` in base `Julia` or other packages).
+The function to save results is called `BioEnergeticFoodWebs.save` (note that the prefix `BioEnergeticFoodWebs.` is mandatory, to avoid clashes with other functions called `save` in base `Julia` or other packages).

 ## Measures on output